gla23/bible-tools/readme.md

 - A verse reference and mnemonic parsing tool
 - Type declarations for exports

-See the parser in action [here](https://gla23.github.io/bible-tools/)
+See the parser in action [here](https://gla23.github.io/bible-tools/).

 ### Usage:

 ```
 npm install --save bible-tools
 ```

+Play around with the package on [stackblitz](https://stackblitz.com/edit/bible-tools).

 ```
 import { books, verseCounts, parse, Passage } from "bible-tools"